 Data is the key to effective choice, implementation and monitoring of low carbon measures.
 However, good quality transport data is in short supply in most Asian developing economies.
 Statistics that would be of real assistance include figures for traffic volume, the distance vehicles are driven in a year, and fuel consumption by vehicle type.
 At the state or metropolitan level, occasional travel surveys and traffic counts are made, but there is little reliable data on fuel consumption and almost no data on vehicle use.

 For the development of low carbon towns in APEC economies, transport data collection will need to improve markedly.
+The Concept of the Low-Carbon Town in the APEC Region

 Appendices and Index